 Neuroblastoma occurs more often in boys than in girls.
 So far, no environmental factors have been shown to increase the risk of developing neuroblastoma.
 Rarely, more than one member of a family is diagnosed with neuroblastoma.

 Researchers have found inherited gene mutations (changes) that play a role in the development of neuroblastoma for children with a family history of the disease.
 Other genetic changes, called single-nucleotide polymorphisms (SNPs), may contribute to the development of neuroblastoma in children who do not have a family history.

 Approximately 1% to 2% of children with neuroblastoma have a family history of the disease.
 Children with an inherited likelihood of neuroblastoma tend to develop the disease, on average, nine to thirteen months earlier than other children with neuroblastoma.
 In children who have a family history of neuroblastoma, the disease may occur in two or more organs.

 Neuroblastoma tumors have been diagnosed in patients with congenital central hypoventilation syndrome (CCHS), a unique disorder of breathing control associated with Hirschsprung disease (HSCR).
-CCHS results from germline mutations (a mutation passed directly from parent to child) in the paired-like homeobox (PHOX) 2B gene.
-Germline PHOX2B alterations are present in the tumors of people with neuroblastoma and with CCHS and/or Hirschsprung disease.
+CCHS results from germline mutations, which is a mutation passed directly from parent to child, in the paired-like homeobox (PHOX) 2B gene.
+Germline PHOX2B alterations are present in the tumors of people with neuroblastoma and with CCHS and/or HSCR.
 Rare germline PHOX2B mutations have also been found in patients who are genetically predisposed to neuroblastoma.

 Most of the time, when multiple members of a family have neuroblastoma, they have germline mutations in the anaplastic lymphoma kinase (ALK) gene.
 These mutations can be found in a blood sample.
 However, ALK mutations have also been found in DNA from tumors in some patients without a family history.